Bike type guide

 Three gaps catch classic-motorcycle owners specifically.

 The first is standard policies depreciate a collectible to book value.
-An actual-cash-value policy ignores collector demand and pays a depreciated figure, often a fraction of what a classic is actually worth.
+An actual-cash-value policy ignores collector demand and pays a depreciated figure, often a fraction of what a classic is worth.
 The difference between an agreed-value settlement and an actual-cash-value one is the central reason specialty collector policies exist [Insurance Information Institute, 2024].
 The fix is an agreed-value classic motorcycle policy with the value set at purchase and supported by an appraisal.
-Foremost and Markel write classic and collector coverage built around agreed value [Markel, 2026].
+Look for a specialty collector insurer that writes coverage built around agreed value, since a standard policy rarely offers it.

 The second, and the one that catches owners off guard, is mileage and usage restrictions can void a claim.
 Classic policies cap annual mileage and limit the bike to hobby or show use.
 Using a classic as a daily rider can breach the policy and jeopardize a claim — the rider thinks they are covered, but the use does not match the policy.
 The fix is to confirm the mileage allowance and the permitted-use terms, and to switch to a standard policy if the bike is ridden regularly.